EASA Issues First eVTOL Certification Rules

 Key Takeaways:

-• The European Aviation Safety Agency (EASA) has issued a "special condition" for the certification of "small" eVTOL aircraft (up to 7,000 lbs, 9 passengers), marking it as a foundational step for their integration into point-to-point transportation.
+• EASA has issued a two-tiered "special condition" for the certification of small eVTOL aircraft (up to 7,000 lbs, 9 passengers), marking a foundational step for their integration into aviation.

-• eVTOLs for private use in uncongested areas must demonstrate capability for a controlled emergency landing, while those for commercial service or urban use must be able to reach their destination or an alternative vertiport after an in-flight failure.
+• Certification requirements differ based on intended use: private operations in uncongested areas need to demonstrate a controlled emergency landing capability, while urban or commercial services must be able to reach a destination or alternative vertiport after an inflight failure.

 See a mistake?
 Contact us.